-Paris is a city that is world-renown for fashion, so of course, I’m sure you’re wondering what do people wear in Paris!
-And as someone who once lived in France and has traveled to Paris quite a bit, I’ve got the perfect Paris packing list for both men and women.
+Paris is a city that is world-renowned for fashion, so of course, I’m sure you’re wondering what do people wear in Paris!
+As someone who once lived in France and travels to Paris quite a bit, I’ve got the perfect Paris packing list for both men and women.

 And what’s the best part?
-I’m teaching you how to do it all in a carry-on backpack!
-It may sound like a challenge, but I’m going to break down what to wear in Paris in summer, winter, plus what NOT to wear in Paris!
+I’m teaching you how to do it all in a carry-on bag!
+It may sound like a challenge, but I’m going to break down what to wear in Paris in summer, winter, spring/fall, plus what NOT to wear in Paris!

 Let’s get started!

 The Ultimate Guide On What To Wear in Paris

 Before I get started, I do want to preface this by saying that there are millions of people who live in Paris.
 And with that, everyone does have their own individual styles.
 Not everyone wears a trench coat, white shoes, and a striped shirt.
 Heck, you may even see a local in joggers from time to time.
 It happens.

 While this guide is a good idea of what to wear in Paris to blend in, note that it is a guide and not the gospel of Parisian fashion.
 For those who love following fashion blogs, I recommend checking out a few French fashion bloggers to see what their styles are too!

 Think of this as an intro to French fashion and a practical guide to packing for a 7-day trip to Paris that includes style tips and what to wear in Paris/not wear in Paris.

 With that being said let’s dive into what to pack for Paris including basics, what to wear in winter and summer, and other things you may be forgetting!